 Changes to property tax laws occur on an individual state or local basis.
 In California, for example, Proposition 13 — passed in 1978 — states that a property’s assessed value must be based on the property’s purchase price at the time of acquisition.

 And the assessed property value in California features a 2% annual cap per year, which means if the property value was $200,000 in 2020, the property value cannot exceed $204,000 in 2021.
 New Mexico passed a similar law in 2001, which features a 3% annual cap.

 Many people pay property taxes to their lenders with their monthly mortgage payments.
 Your lender adds your monthly tax amount — 1/12 of your annual amount — to your mortgage payment.
 Your payments go into an escrow account, which the lender uses to pay your tax bill on your behalf.
 Keep in mind, however, that lenders collect extra money for the escrow account to use as a cushion in case you fall behind on payments.

-You can opt to pay your property taxes directly to your county or taxing authority.
 Property tax payment due dates generally occur twice per fiscal year.
 If you go this route, make sure you save enough to pay your taxes each year.
 If you don’t have enough money to pay them your lender could eventually foreclose on your property.

-How to Pay Property Tax Online
+How To Pay Property Tax Online